foundriesio/docs/source/index.rst

 End-to-end Opensource IoT Demonstrations Systems
 ------------------------------------------------

-:ref:`iotfoundry-top` shows you how to combine the RTOS MicroPlatform and the Linux MicroPlatform along with server/cloud applications to create complete systems.
+:ref:`iotfoundry-top` shows you how to combine the Zephyr MicroPlatform and the Linux MicroPlatform along with server/cloud applications to create complete systems.